The process of combining multiple accounts into a single account during the transition to Office 365.

 Office 365 Video is an intranet website portal where people can post and view videos.
 It's a streaming video service that's available with SharePoint Online in Office 365.
 It's a great place to share videos of executive communications or recordings of classes, meetings, presentations, or training sessions, for example.
 Office 365 Video displays a thumbnail image of each video on the site.
 You just select a thumbnail to view a particular video.

 Office Online (previously Office Web Apps) is an online office suite offered by Microsoft as a part of Office 365, which allows users to create and edit files using lightweight, web browser-based versions of Microsoft Office applications: Word, Excel, PowerPoint and OneNote.
-The offering also includes Outlook, People, Calendar and OneDrive, all of which are accessible from a unified app switcher (Outlook on the web).
+The offering also includes Outlook, People, Calendar and OneDrive for Business, all of which are accessible from a unified app switcher (Outlook on the web).

 Offline Data File (OST)